ghettovoice/vuelayers/docs/component/map.md

 > The core component of VueLayers

-It is a main container for all other VueLayers components and has one `default` slot to place them all.
+This is the main container for all other VueLayers components and has one `default` slot to place them all.
 Usually you will use it together with [`vl-view`](/docs/component/view.md) component to setup `zoom`, `center`, `projection` and other view related propeties for the map.